will-lancer/will-lancer.github.io/README.md

     field theory, and in exploring the connections between the Landlands program and theoretical physics (number theory in physics?
 We'll see...).
+  * I am also quite interested in *making predictions*; I see few physicists in the field of hep-th making predictions (not for lack of trying, of course!).
+However, since there is evidence of certain groups doing so (e.g. Nima Arkani-Hamed and a number of people in dark matter), I think it's a reasonable goal.

 ### Future coursework (Fall 2024, Sophomore year)
 I'm doing one of the required labs my first semester, as my patience